 Prior Authorization - Approval in advance to get services or certain drugs.
+In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
+In a PPO, you do not need prior authorization to obtain out-of-network services.
+However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost sharing responsibility is.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Covered drugs that need prior authorization are marked in the formulary and our criteria is posted on our website.
+Covered drugs that need prior authorization are marked in the formulary and our criteria are posted on our website.

-Prosthetics and Orthotics - Medical devices including, but are not limited to: arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.
+Prosthetics and Orthotics - Medical devices including, but are not limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.

-Provider-Based Billing (also referred to as "Hospital-Based Outpatient Billing") - Provider-based billing (or hospital-based billing) is a national model of practice used by large integrated delivery systems.
+Provider-Based Billing (also referred to as "Hospital-Based Outpatient Billing") -

+Provider-based billing (or hospital-based billing) is a national model of practice used by large integrated delivery systems.
 What this means is that the provider's office is owned and operated by a hospital system, whether it is on the hospital's campus or off-site.
 Some providers choose to be set up this way, others don't.
 Providers who are in a system that utilizes provider-based billing submit two bills when seeing patients, one for the professional service rendered and one for the outpatient hospital facility where the service was provided.